-If you want your business to succeed online, one thing that you should try to stay from is the temptation to make your own website for free.
+If you want your business to succeed online, one thing that you should try to stay away from is the temptation to make your own website for free.
 It is true that the Internet makes a lot of things freely available, thereby leveling the playing field for both large companies and small businesses.
 But contrary to popular thinking, “free” does not necessarily mean “good” if you are serious about making a mark for yourself or your company over the Internet.

 The Pitfalls if You Decide to Make Your Own Website for Free

 - Free Services Are Not Reliable – any webmaster who has tried to host a website on a free web hosting service knows that uptime isn’t exactly the best.
-Many of these services are only able to provide shared hosting, which means all of the free users are “fighting” over a limited amount of bandwidth, resulting in russian roulette in which the prize is downtime.
+Many of these services are only able to provide shared hosting, which means all of the free users are “fighting” over a limited amount of bandwidth, resulting in a Russian roulette in which downtime is the prize.

 - They Are Not Exactly Free – many of these free services are not exactly free.
 There is always a catch, because hosting costs are not free and they need to earn money from somewhere.
 Most of the time it’s the obvious methods such as banner and annoying pop-up ads.
 But you should be wary of those that seemingly have no catch.
 You need to ask yourself what they are getting out of the whole deal.